Akagera National Park – Best for Wildlife Safaris

 It was creatively designed to blend in with the surrounding environment giving it a very natural habitat feel.
 It is quite small, accommodating a maximum of 20 guests, but it so worth the trouble to book accommodation here.
 The peace and quiet creates the perfect atmosphere to commune with nature.

-The lodge offers you the opportunity to explore less visited parts of Akagera national park in addition to the game drives and nature walks.
-The lodge has nine tents, each fully furnished with a private bathroom as well, and Normal board basis is full board inclusive of breakfast lunch and dinner.
+The lodge offers you the opportunity to explore less-visited parts of Akagera national park in addition to the game drives and nature walks.
+The lodge has nine tents, each fully furnished with a private bathroom as well, and the Normal board basis is full board inclusive of breakfast lunch and dinner.

 Akagera game lodge

 Akagera game lodge has improved its facilities over the years and the only accommodation option s within the park.
 From the lodge you can enjoy some pretty amazing views of Lake Ihema.
 The lodge offers comfortable accommodation with simple but tastefully furnished rooms, a restaurant, swimming pool, curio bar, tennis court and a few other life comforts.
 The usual board basis is full board, with breakfast, lunch and dinner.
 There is constant power supply, access to Wi-Fi and television for those who cannot live without communication channels.